Kenneth-lekeanyi/register-app-argoCD/README.md

    - **core 2024.01.31**
    - **gcloud-crc32c 1.0.0**
    - **gsutil 5.2**

-Now do gcloud init enter.
+- Now do **gcloud init** enter.
 It says.
-          	lekeanyi@Kenneths-MBP ~ % gcloud init
+ - **lekeanyi@Kenneths-MBP ~ % gcloud init**
-Welcome!
-This command will take you through the configuration of gcloud.
+ - **Welcome!
+This command will take you through the configuration of gcloud**.

-Your current configuration has been set to: [default]
+ - **Your current configuration has been set to: [default]**

-You can skip diagnostics next time by using the following flag: gcloud init --skip-diagnostics
+ - You can skip diagnostics next time by using the following flag:
+ - **gcloud init --skip-diagnostics**

-Network diagnostic detects and fixes local network connection issues.
+ **Network diagnostic detects and fixes local network connection issues**.
-Checking network connection...done.
-Reachability Check passed.
+ **Checking network connection...done**.                                                                                                 **Reachability Check passed.**
-Network diagnostic passed (1/1 checks passed).
+ **Network diagnostic passed (1/1 checks passed).**
+ - You must log in to continue.
+Would you like to log in (Y/n)?
+Type **y** enter
+ - It now says: “Your browser has been opened to visit: https://accounts.google.com/o/oauth2/auth?response_type=code&client_id=32555940559.apps.googleusercontent.com&redirect_uri=http%3A%2F%2Flocalhost%3A8085%2F&scope=openid+https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fuserinfo.email+https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fcloud-platform+https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fappengine.admin+https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fsqlservice.login+https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fcompute+https%3A%2F%2Fwww.googleapis.com%2Fauth%2Faccounts.reauth&state=3y51vjaL68A7r6AzUfpDYg6QxW8C8q&access_type=offline&code_challenge=1e7ZFHlpDYWUvYFhxj8hpwz62_Vaj3EnHSGJTeoNOrw&code_challenge_method=S256

+- It will populate a Google sign in portal (Choose an Account to continue to Google Cloud SDK) on a new tap, where you will be prompted to type your email address that was used to create you Google Cloud account (for it to authenticate into your Account)
+ - **My own email: klekeanyi84@gmail.com**
+ - **Enter Password:**
+- It will authenticate again on your phone as 2 Factor authentication.
+- Then click on “**Continue**”
+- It says, “**Google Cloud SDK wants to access your Google Account**”.
+- Click on “**Allow**”

+**Success!!**
+- Back in the V.S Code, it says;
+ - **You are logged in as: [klekeanyi84@gmail.com]**.

+- Pick cloud project to use:
+  - [1] hardy-position-404322
+  - [2] Enter a project ID
+  - [3] Create a new project
+- Please enter numeric choice or text value (must exactly match list item):
+- Enter **1** to log into “your project".

+- To test and ensure that everything is working properly,
+- Type "**gloud –version**" enter
+It should give you an output like this